fsvreddit/toolboxnotesxfer/README.md

 ## Limitations

 This app can only record notes as if they were added at the time of transfer, and by /u/toolboxnotesxfer.
-This means that the dates/times of notes will always be wrong.
+This means that the dates/times of notes will always be wrong unless the note was transferred via the sync process.

 As a result, all usernotes transferred using this method will have text appended e.g. "original note text, added by actualmod on 2024-03-15".
 If the usernote was added on the same day that the transfer occurs, the date will be omitted.